Justanother-engineer/Vigil/README.md

 # Vigil 🛡️

-Vigil is a browser extension safeguarding you from social engineering attacks like "ClickFix" which trick users into executing malicious commands via the clipboard.
+Vigil is a browser extension safeguarding you from social engineering attacks like "ClickFix","filefix" which trick users into executing malicious commands via the clipboard.
 It monitors your clipboard in real-time to prevent accidental execution of harmful scripts.

 ## ⚠️ Detection in Action